LIDR-academy/AI4Devs-stopwatch-sr-01/stopwatch-mvcds/chatbot.md

 - Neither timer nor stopwatch worked on the beginning, tho it told me it would be the next steps
 - Cursor stopped working, went to copilot
 - I had to tell it to fix the lap
+- Code is big and in a single file, no testsing

 # Decisiones

 - I had to add a button to test the timmer so i wouldn't have to wait
+- UI/UX choices

 # Evaluacion

+- Esta bien para hacer lo basico
+- I lacked going deeper with requirement analysis or other stuff that not strictly coding